MaastrichtU-IDS/incontext-indications-analysis/README.md

-# DrugCentral Indication Quality Analysis
+# InContext drug indication overlap analysis

 Materials and data generated and analysed to verify level of overlap in indication information from [DrugCentral](http://drugcentral.org/), LabeledIn and InContext.
 Currently we have manually curated indications for 150 anti-cancer and cardiovascular drugs using the [Hypothes.is](https://web.hypothes.is/) webpage annotation tool to highlight indications in digital drug labels on the [DailyMed](https://dailymed.nlm.nih.gov) website - we call our curation InContext.
 We then compare InContext indications to the ones specified by DrugCentral and LabeledIn.